defridge/PP4-PT-Booking/README.md

 ### Colour-Scheme

 For this website the primary colors are Black (#212529), Red (#DC3545), and White (#ffffff).
 The black in mainly used in the nav and footer elements, with some buttons such as call-to-action button being black also.
 The red is used to give a nice contrast to the black nav and footer elements and is used on most of the buttons throughout the site.
-White is manily used for all the page backgrounds.
+White is mainly used for all the page backgrounds.
 These 3 colours match the colour scheme of the pictures used on the site home page and I really like how these all work together to give a clean and professional look.

 ### Typography